 No matter how experienced you are, you mustn’t compromise.
 Because practice is essential.
 Since, when you practise your speech you:

-All of this public speaking practice takes time and effort of course.
+All of this practice takes time and effort of course.
 Is that the bad news?
 Not really.
 It’s a bore when you are short of time to do it properly.
-But, if you’ve had the opportunity to plan everything to do with your speech…then you’ve probably had time to plan some public speaking practice before the big event.
+But, if you’ve had the opportunity to plan everything to do with your speech…then you’ve probably had time to plan some practice before the big event.
 It does take time but the results are always worth the effort.

 But practice really does make perfect when it comes to speaking in public.
 Even the most experienced of speakers will practise each of their speeches for good reason.
 Certainly, that’s why the Prime Minister always wanted to snatch some speech practice.

 A PresentPerfectTM public speaking training course will give you more insight into how you can get going with public speaking practice and rehearsal tips.
 So, when you are ready to give your public speaking skills a real boost, please don’t hesitate to get in touch.